krbnite/krbnite.github.io/_posts/2019-11-11-Ai4-Healthcare.md

 was to be delivered, a transplant to be made.

 It was a pretty exciting opening, despite the rest of the talk having the vibe of an insurance agent giving a Ted Talk.
-The overall vibe was basically a sales pitch for JAIC initiatives and maybe a beacon for building partnerships.
+The overall jist was basically a sales pitch for JAIC initiatives and maybe a beacon for building partnerships.

 What is the JAIC?
 JAIC is the [Joint Artificial Intelligence Center](https://dodcio.defense.gov/About-DoD-CIO/Organization/JAIC/) -- it is an "AI center of excellence" for the DoD.

 The speaker, Hassan Tetteh, promoted a vision of comprehensive care.
-One that personalizes to each individual, idiosyncratically advancing a person's total health in body, mind, and spirit that.
-Importantly, this patient-centered vision is in contrast to the forces driving the current healthcare system, which culminates in a incoherent patient experience that is fragmented, inefficient, unnecessarily expensive.
+One that personalizes to each individual, idiosyncratically advancing a person's total health in body, mind, and spirit.
+Importantly, this patient-centered vision is in contrast to the forces driving the current healthcare system, which culminates in an incoherent patient experience that is fragmented, inefficient, unnecessarily expensive.

 To push this patient focus forward, the JAIC has 5 major product lines: